purgz/train-mile-project/README.md

 # train-mile-project
 Spring boot train mileage project.

+Now implemented spring security with custom user details and hibernate.

-Aim: create a rest api which will allow users to input a train journey and recieve the mileage and other details about the journey.
+Rest api to create a train journey based on the crs codes of the stations visited.
+Then calculates the mileage of the journey and stores in database.

-Practicing spring boot and using external apis - may add a frontend eventually.

-May also add spring security at a later date.
+A user can login with spring security http basic authentication and then only retrieve their own journey data unless the user is an admin.

+Now working on building a simple frontend using react.js